Meet The Governors

 Aston by Sutton is a wonderful, unique, rural setting, and we are proud of the well-established, warm and supportive family community and the hard work, enthusiasm and achievements of all our children at all levels.
 This is down to extremely committed conscientious staff, very supportive parents and a committed, governing body.

 Working with the governing body is an important role.
 It enables a group of likeminded forward thinking, committed adults the opportunity to make collective decisions for the benefit, primarily of the children but in effect all members of the school community.
 Staff members and parents work effectively setting high expectations for all.
 As the Head teacher I work closely with the Governing Body highlighting the school’s successes, and planning for future growth and development.
 This involves regular meetings and in depth discussions about the ways in which the school should focus and drive forward, aspiring to enhance learning opportunities and achievements for all of our children.
 These have included a number of initiatives and training opportunities to help us all grow and learn as a governing board, continually improve and develop governor’s strengths towards leading and supporting Aston.
-For example GAP training and Shaping Governance.
+For example GAP training and Shaping Governance and an NGA review.

 Kathryn Wright: Co-opted Governor

 I started my teaching career in a larger than average school in Shropshire with over 550 children on role.
 From there I moved to work in an inner-city Primary school in Wrexham before being appointed as the Year 5 and 6 Class Teacher at Aston.

-As the Assistant Headteacher and a Co-Opted Governor, it is my role to support the Head Teacher in delivery and communication of data and progress within school, provide updates on the school improvement plan and give current perspectives on where our school is on our journey to Outstanding!
-I also have special responsibilities for SENDCO which allows me to identity and support children with additional needs.
-As SENDCO, I ensure that the governors are up to date with SEND provision within school.
+As the Assistant Headteacher and a Co-Opted Governor, it is my role to support the Governing Board in delivery and communication of data and progress within school, provide updates on the school improvement plan and give current perspectives on where our school is.